Zondax/web-beryx-explorer/README.md

 ---

-Welcome to Beryx, your one-stop hub for everything Filecoin.
+Welcome to Beryx, your one-stop data hub for Filecoin.
 This guide will help you explore Beryx and find cool features and useful tools.
 Beryx is for everyone - developers, network users, or anyone interested in blockchain.
 It's packed with developer insights.

 To start exploring Beryx, visit the [Beryx Home Page](https://beryx.io/).